-- 1. The South East currently has 84 constituencies.
+- 863. The South East currently has 84 constituencies.
 Of these constituencies, 37 have electorates within the permitted electorate range.
 The electorates of two constituencies currently fall below the permitted electorate range, while the electorates of 45 constituencies are above.
-Our proposals increase the number of constituencies in the region by seven, to 91, including the two protected constituencies allocated to the Isle of Wight.

-- 2. The South East comprises the counties of Berkshire (including the boroughs and districts of Bracknell, Reading, Slough, West Berkshire, Windsor and Maidenhead, and Wokingham), Buckinghamshire (including the City of Milton Keynes), Hampshire (including the boroughs of Portsmouth and Southampton), the Isle of Wight, Kent (including the Borough of Medway), Oxfordshire, Surrey, East Sussex (including the City of Brighton and Hove), and West Sussex, and is covered by a mix of district and county councils, and unitary authorities.

-- 3. We appointed two assistant commissioners for the South East Howard Simmons and Simon Tinkler to assist us with the analysis of the representations received during the first two consultation periods.
+Our proposals increase the number of constituencies in the region by seven, to 91, including the two protected constituencies allocated to the Isle of Wight. - 864.
+The South East comprises the counties of Berkshire (including the following boroughs and districts: Bracknell; Reading; Slough; West Berkshire; Windsor and Maidenhead; and Wokingham), Buckinghamshire (including the City of Milton Keynes), Hampshire (including the cities of Portsmouth and Southampton), the Isle of Wight, Kent (including the unitary authority of Medway), Oxfordshire, Surrey, East Sussex (including the City of Brighton and Hove), and West Sussex, and is covered by a mix of district and county councils, and unitary authorities. - 865.
+We appointed two Assistant Commissioners for the South East Howard Simmons and Simon Tinkler to assist us with the analysis of the representations received during the first two consultation periods.
 This included chairing public hearings, which were held in the region in order to hear oral evidence directly from the public.
 The dates and locations of these hearings were:

-- Crawley: 14-15 March 2022
+Crawley: 14-15 March 2022

-- Portsmouth: 17-18 March 2022
+Portsmouth: 17-18 March 2022

-- Reading: 21-22 March 2022
+Reading: 21-22 March 2022

-- Ashford: 24-25 March 2022
+Ashford: 24-25 March 2022.